bgthunder/website-tharkavi/README.md

 3. Commit your changes (`git commit -am 'Add new feature'`).
 4. Push to the branch (`git push origin feature-branch`).
 5. Create a new Pull Request.

+## Copyright

+The following contents of the webpage is under copyright.

+- **PDF Files**: All the pdf files of this repository is under copyright.
+- **Image Files**: All the images and picture are copyrighted.

+All the above files are highly copyrigted by their respective owners.
+Please [Contact](#contact) them to use it legally.

 ## License